Asthma is a common disease of the airways – the structures through which air passes when moving from your mouth and nose down to your lungs.

-Your doctor will help you to develop a plan to manage your child’s asthma, and will prescribe the correct medication to help you do so.
+Your doctor will help you to develop a plan to manage your child’s asthma (known as an Asthma Action Plan), and will prescribe the correct medication to help you do so.

 Asthma can be well controlled with the appropriate medication in almost all people.
 The main types of asthma medications are: